sajjadali-fullstack/task-manager-django/README.md

 - **Mobile First:** Fully responsive UI powered by Bootstrap 5.
 - **Progress Tracking:** Toggle status between Pending and Completed with one click.
 - **Priority Levels:** Organize tasks based on importance.

 ---

-The application is designed for individuals or teams who want a simple, web-based solution to manage productivity.
-Built using **Django (Python)** for the backend, **SQLite** for the database, and **HTML/CSS/Bootstrap** for the frontend.

----
 ## 🛠️ Tech Stack